 While over there, I saw a production of Oliver (the musical) that my parents were involved in.
 Dad mostly did stage work, plus a cameo appearance or two, as well as addressing the audience at the beginning of the play.
 Mum conducted the band.

 The main reason for my visit was to pick up a new notebook computer from the local computer shop.
 It’s a Windows 7 machine with a 10 inch monitor, and a good size to carry in a backpack.
 I also bought a wireless mouse because I hate touchpads.
 While we were there, Mum and I also had a quick Skype lesson.
 Mum won’t be coming with the rest of us on our Europe holiday, and had the idea of keeping in touch this way.
-I must remember to buy a USB broadband receiver in Frankfurt.

 I also bought a new backpack.